hyperstudio/hidden-perspectives-data-sandbox/README.md

 # Hidden Perspectives – Data Sandbox
+This repository includes scripts that help with the data preparations and deployment for [Hidden Perspectives App](https://github.com/vogelino/hidden-perspectives-app).

 ## Clone the project
 First, clone the project locally and move into the folder.
 Open your terminal and run:
 ```sh